 Among the 1.2 million people in the U.S. infected with HIV, about half of men and a fifth of women have HPV-related changes in the cells of the anus—some of which may take years to develop into anal cancer.

 While the New York State Department of Health recommends a baseline annual anal cancer screening for many HIV-infected men and women, there are no national screening guidelines.
-The availability of screening also differs throughout the country—our practice is one of the few who offer screenings in New York City.
+The availability of screening also differs throughout the country—our practice is one of the few who offers screenings in New York City.

 So what can you do if you feel you’re at risk?

 The incidence of cervical cancer has diminished significantly due to the advent of Pap smears, and since HPV affects the anus in the same way it affects the cervix, any person who is at an increased risk for developing anal cancer should have this simple test done.
-It only takes a minute or two and involves your doctor inserting and brushing a small swab into the anal canal.
+It only takes a minute and involves your doctor inserting and brushing a small swab into the anal canal.

 The sample is then sent to a laboratory to check for the virus subtypes that cause anal warts, as well as checking for any changes in the cells that make up the lining of the anus.
 If abnormal cells are present, a high resolution anoscopy (HRA) is warranted.
 HRA is a procedure that allows doctors to closely inspect the affected tissue in the anal canal.
 Any abnormal appearing tissues are biopsied and sent to the pathology lab to look for signs or pre-malignant cells or cancer cells which will require further treatment.